 Help Fight Valley Fever

-Valley fever, also known as coccidioidomycosis, is a respiratory infection caused by a fungus that lives in the soil.
-Valley fever is caused by breathing tiny fungal spores found in the soil in dry, dusty areas throughout California and the Southwest.
+Valley Fever, also known as coccidioidomycosis, is a respiratory infection caused breathing tiny fungal spores found in the soil in dry, dusty areas throughout California and the Southwest.
 It spreads through the air when soil is disturbed and can be carried for hundreds of miles.
 The most severe cases affect the bones, skin, eyes, and even the brain.
 In some cases it can be fatal.
-Since the symptoms of Valley fever are similar to that of the common cold, Valley fever is a tragically underdiagnosed disease.
-The Centers for Disease Control (CDC) estimates that 150,000 cases of Valley fever go unreported in the U.S. each year.
+Since the symptoms of Valley Fever are similar to that of the common cold, it is a tragically underdiagnosed disease.
+The Centers for Disease Control (CDC) estimates that 150,000 cases of Valley Fever go unreported in the U.S. each year.

-To fight this growing epidemic, Assemblymember Salas has introduced a bi-partisan bill package that addresses multiple aspects of Valley fever.
-Assembly Bills (AB) 1787, 1788, 1789 and 1790 are a strategic and targeted approach to tackle the disease from various angles, including doctor training, strengthening worker protections and streamlining the reporting and confirming of Valley fever cases.
+To fight this growing epidemic, watch this video, and learn how Assemblymember Salas’s strategic and targeted approach to tackle the disease from various angles, including improved medical training, strengthening worker protections and streamlining the reporting and confirming of Valley Fever cases.